 Andhra Style Bangaladumpa Vepudu recipe | Boiled Potato fry

-Bangaladumpa Vepudu is a traditional South Indian dish.
+Bangaladumpa Vepudu is a traditional South Indian potato dish.
 It is made with boiled potatoes, stir-fried with soft and crunchy onions, crisp tempering ingredients, and basic Indian spices.
 This makes the dish flavorful, delicious, and irresistible.

 Who does not like potatoes?
 It is an evergreen root vegetable for everyone, can have it every day and still never get bored of it.
 Apart from diet freaks, hardly there would be anyone who does not like it.